Can I Claim for a Cycling Injury Caused by Poor Road Conditions?

 Highways England (formerly the Highways Agency) is responsible for the operation, maintenance and improvement of motorways and major A roads.

-Roads in Wales are managed by the Welsh Government.
+Roads in Wales are managed by the Welsh Government (Traffic Wales).

 Local roads are managed by the relevant council or local authority.